Jerrie-Numbers/Marketing-Analytics-with-Python/README.md

 # Marketing-Analytics-with-Python
-Code for Skill track in Datacamp
+Code for Marketing Analytics with Python Skill track in Datacamp